-The best fraud prevention strategies for your eCommerce store
+The best fraud prevention strategies for eCommerce

-Warning signs of fraud
+Warning signs of eCommerce fraud

+How can you spot fraudsters and prevent them from taking a bite out of your profits?
 Here are some examples of suspicious behaviors indicating potential fraud:

 - Multiple orders of the same item

-- Unusually large orders with next day shipping
+- Unusually large orders

 - Multiple orders to the same address with different cards